ionic compounds header image.

 Melting points

 Ionic compounds have giant structures with lots of strong ionic bonds between the ions, it takes a lot of energy to break all these strong bonds and so ionic compounds have very high melting and boiling points.
 Sodium chloride (Na+Cl-) for example has a melting point of 8010C.
 Aluminium oxide (Al2O3) has metal ions with a much larger charge than the sodium ions (Na+) in sodium chloride.
-Aluminium is a group 3 metal so its ion will have a 3+ charge (Al3+) and the oxide ions will have a charge of 2- (O2-).
+Aluminium is a group 3 metal so its ion will have a 3+ charge (Al3+) and the oxide ions (O2-) will have a charge of negative two (O2-).
 The oxide ions are also much smaller than the chloride ions in sodium chloride.
-The larger charges and smaller size of the aluminium and oxide ions means that the ions can pack together very closely and the attraction between the ions is also much larger; so aluminium oxide has a very high melting point (20720C).
+The larger charges and smaller sizes of the aluminium and oxide ions means that the ions can pack together very closely and the attraction between the ions is also much larger; so aluminium oxide has a very high melting point (20720C).

 Ionic crystals are brittle

-If an ionic lattice is subjected to any pushing or pulling forces which causes the layers of ions to move this will lead to widespread cracking within the lattice structure as ions of similar charge are brought in contact with each other.
+If an ionic lattice is subjected to any pushing or pulling forces which causes the layers of ions to move this will lead to widespread cracking within the lattice structure; as ions of similar charge are brought in contact with each other.
 This will cause the ions to immediately repel each other and the lattice structure will break apart at this point.
 This means that ionic lattices are brittle and can easily break.
 This is shown in the image below where ions of similar charge sit on top of one another; this will cause repulsion and the ionic lattice will fracture at these points.
 Ionic lattice breaking apart, ionic lattices are brittle.

 Migration of ions during electrolysis